indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_python_distributions.rst

 Choosing a Python Distribution
 ==============================

-The Python 3.9 distributions are the default and are better tested than the Python 3.8 distributions.
-3.8 was the default in previous releases and is known to work.
+The Python 3.10 distributions are the default and are better tested than the Python 3.8 and 3.9 distributions.
+3.8 and 3.9 were the default in previous releases and are known to work.

 The ``standalone_dynamic`` distributions behave much more similarly to traditional Python build configurations than do their